-- 1. Press (to extinguish) the START switch. - 2.
-Set the power supply MAIN POWER circuit breaker to OFF. - 3.
-Open and latch the disk drive top rear cover.
+- 1. Press (to extinguish) the START switch.

+- 2. Disconnect the line voltage power cord.

+- 3. Open and latch the disk drive top rear cover.

-The fiber optics may be damaged if they are pinched or bent at a radius of less than 1 inch.
+The fiber optics may be damaged if they are pinched or bent at a radius of less than one inch.

 - 4. Disconnect the defective fiber optic from the clip end. - 5.
 Remove the fiber optic from the cable clamps up to the lamp housing assembly. - 6.
 Note the orientation of the fiber optics and ball joint retaining plate at the housing assembly (Figure 6-5).
 Mark the retaining plate. - 7.
 Remove the five screws from the ball joint retaining plate. - 8.
 Gently lift the fiber optics vertically and remove the center screw from the plate.
-Do not lose the small spacer under the center screw. - 9.
-Slide the damaged fiber optics through the ball joint retaining plate. - 10.
-Install the new fiber optic. - 11.
-Place the small spacer over the center tapped hole on the lamp housing assembly. - 12.
-Insert the center screw through the ball joint retaining plate.
+Do not lose the small spacer under the center screw.